Marpuriganesh/AnimatedWave-publish/README.md

 export default MyComponent;
 ```

-3. Apply CSS styles to customize the look:
+3. Customize the appearance with CSS:

 ```css
 .wave {